SPEC v2.1 — Sealed Mode

 The /seal form's client-side JS MUST NOT transmit the file's plain sha256, the content-canonical hash, or any naked-hash form to the server.
 Only the salted commitments and the canonical-doc commitment (document_hash) cross the wire.

-This eliminates "wrong-mode-by-toggle" failure modes where a user might accidentally submit sensitive material in public mode.
+Because each form fixes its own mode, this prevents the "wrong-mode-by-toggle" failure where a user might accidentally submit sensitive material through the public flow.

 8. Backwards compatibility